AzureAdvocateBit/introtoprogramminglearn/webdev101-introprog/includes/3-programming-languages.md

 Believe it or not, they're both doing the same thing: printing a Fibonacci sequence up to 10.

+> [!TIP]
-- A Fibonacci sequence is defined as a set of numbers such that each number is the sum of the two preceding ones, starting from 0 and 1.
+> A Fibonacci sequence is defined as a set of numbers such that each number is the sum of the two preceding ones, starting from 0 and 1.